-Palliative care is an approach to improve the quality of life of patients and their families who are facing such life-threatening disease.
-Palliation services are designed to prevent and relieve the patient from both physical pain and psychological problems through early identification and assessment.
-It includes various investigations needed to better understand and manage distressing clinical complications.
-Pain and Palliative care for Oncology is designed to:
+Palliative care is an approach to improve the quality of life of patients and their families who are facing such life-threatening diseases.
+Pain & Palliative care services are designed to focus on the active total care of the person suffering from both cancerous & non-cancerous advanced diseases to.prevent and relieve the patient from both physical pain and psychological problems through early identification and assessment.
+It includes various investigations needed to better understand and manage distressing clinical complications to provide complete & holistic care to improve quality of life.
+Pain and Palliative care is designed to:

 - Relieve from pain and other distressing symptoms.